 During the later years of Ben's life, good living and good eating caught up with him...he suffered terribly from gout and had to rest his ankles and legs.
 Often he would be carried from the business that kept him busy.
 'Madame Gout' was also a source of inspiration and folly...to which old Ben was quick to write!

-To print a copy of Page 1, click here-->Download Autograph Star-Block 24 Benjamin Franklin Mystery Quilt page 1
+To print a copy of Page 1, click here-->Download Footstool-Block 26 Benjamin Franklin Mystery Quilt page 1

-If you are missing a page, or need further copie of any of the instructions posted to date, click on the Benjamin Franklin Mystery Quilt button under DON'T MISS A STEP to find what you need.
-If you have a question, or need further assistance, please contact Erik HOMEMADE(R).
+If you are missing a page, or need further copies of any of the instructions posted to date, click on the Benjamin Franklin Mystery Quilt button under DON'T MISS A STEP to find what you need.
+If you have further questions, or need further assistance, please contact Erik HOMEMADE(R).